 Buying or selling a vehicle in Minnesota can be advantageous to both parties if they follow the state's Driver and Vehicle Services (DVS) guidelines, remain aware of their rights, and comply with registration and titling requirements.

 Minnesota vehicle buyers should be aware that buying a vehicle is final.
-The Minnesota Attorney General's office, in its Car Handbook, advises buyers that there is no "three-day cooling off" or other period where vehicle purchasers can change their mind and get a refund.
+There is no "cooling off" or other period where vehicle purchasers can change their mind and get a refund.

 Other tips for buying a vehicle:

 - Consider the total cost of a vehicle, including registration and titling, and insurance

 - Be aware of interest rates and financing gimmicks